 - Count thinking about the story as “writing time”

 Daydreaming can be super useful!
 Just because you’re not putting words on the page doesn’t mean you’re not making progress either.
 My best friend recommended to me taking voice recordings of yourself talking aloud about the story, or dictating snippets.
-This way you can go back to those thoughts and apply them when you have the time, but until then, they’re stored safely in your phone, and now I use this method regularly.
-The key here is to not pressure the ideas to come – but when you do find yourself drifting off into fiction land, sometimes it’s worth noting.
+This way you can go back to those thoughts and apply them when you have the time, but until then, they’re stored safely on your phone, and now I use this method regularly.
+The key here is to not pressure the ideas to come – but when you do drift off into fiction land, sometimes it’s worth noting.

 - Set your standards SUPER low

 My personal standard is “If I did anything creative today for over 5 minutes, that counts as a win.”
 What it was, the quality produced, and the time spent as long as it was longer than 5 minutes, don’t matter, just so long as I do something.
 The goal here isn’t even to make incremental progress, but to keep your brain in a creative headspace so that when you can go back to writing, there isn’t such a long readjustment period as you try to get back into a point where you know how to approach your story.

 - Yes, I’m a hypocrite, but you need to REST